 Fear was the root cause of all his [Job’s] problems.

-In my post, ‘What Was The Deal With Job?‘, we looked at the real reasons behind what happened to Job and we saw that fear was the root cause of all his problems.
-If you have not already read that post, it would be beneficial for you to read it, in order to understand where I am coming from in what I write here.
+In my article, ‘What Was The Deal With Job?‘, we looked at the real reasons behind what happened to Job and we saw that fear was the root cause of all his problems.
+If you have not already read that article, it would be beneficial for you to read it, in order to understand where I am coming from in what I write here.

 Worry is considered to be a normal part of life.